jfly/2022-08-16-pipenv-system-which-issue/README.md

 --system` on a machine with a python3 binary but not a python binary (as is common with many package managers, including Ubuntu's).

+I've filed this issue upstream: https://github.com/pypa/pipenv/issues/5261 And this PR to fix it: https://github.com/pypa/pipenv/pull/5262

 ## Demonstration of the bug

     $ docker run $(docker build -q -f Dockerfile.pipenv-2022.8.15 https://github.com/jfly/2022-08-16-pipenv-system-which-issue.git#main)